busbud/jac/README.md

 ### Replacing references in CSS
 jac can be configured to process CSS files as part of the update process.
-It will ignore image references from external sites (eg urls with an [authority](http://medialize.github.com/URI.js/docs.html#accessors-authority)), and will attempt to resolve all other urls.
+It will ignore image references from external sites (eg urls with an [authority](http://medialize.github.com/URI.js/docs.html#accessors-authority)) and data-uris, and will attempt to resolve all other urls.

 If it fails to resolve a url, it will throw an error, allowing you to find the problematic reference.
 Most likely, this will easily be corrected by adjusting the path to the image to make it root relative.